Plotprojects/plot-titanium-module/readme.md

 _plot.addEventListener("plotNotificationReceived", func)_

 Allows specifying your own handler when a notification is opened by the user.
 The function is passed a notification object, which has the fields "message", "data" and "identifier".
-When no listener is added, then the "data" field will be treated as URI and opened.
+When no listener is added, then the "data" field will be treated as URI and opened. **Be sure to call this method before _plotInit_ is called.**

 _plot.initPlot(config)_